WHAT IS FOURTH WALL FOLKESTONE?

 Fourth Wall Folkestone will still be programming events but in a more considered, meaningful way.
 We will focus on a few projects per year which will be as wide ranging as when we had our own space and may involve talks, workshops, festivals, podcasts and pop up exhibitions.

-Members of the local community are still involved in what is happening, and we look to collaborate and co-producing activities wherever possible.
+Members of the local community are still involved in what is happening, and we look to collaborate and co-produce activities wherever possible.
 Fourth Wall Folkestone has connected with and become involved with many other local community groups over the years, so our reach extends quite far.

 JOIN OUR MAILING LIST